Try These 15 High Intensity Workouts For Maximum Calorie Burn

 5. What About Burpees?

-Burpees are one of the hardest cardio exercises, but they burn a lot of calories while also building your lower body strength.
+Burpees are one of the most challenging cardio exercises, but they burn a lot of calories while also building your lower body strength.
 To start, be in a standing position with your legs apart and your shoulders straight.

 From there, you want to dip down as if doing a squat and then lower yourself into a pushup position.
 Push yourself back up and squat again before leaping into the air and jumping.
 Repeat this motion as many times as needed while giving yourself a few seconds of rest between each rep.

 If you perform burpees vigorously for at least 30 minutes, you can burn up to 298 calories.
-However, you should take short breaks in between, or else you'll find yourself tiring out before the 30 minutes are up.
+However, it would be best if you took short breaks in between, or else you'll find yourself tiring out before the 30 minutes are up.
 Be sure to catch your breath.

 6. Cross-Country Skiing

 Cross-country skiing allows you to use your whole body while also burning calories.